Andrews-McMeel-Universal/amu-code_standards/javascript/es6/formatters/README.md

 ## Installation

 Prettier should be added to each project that uses it as a dev dependency.
-We prefer to install dependencies within each project instead of globally, because every app will have unique needs, setting up that app for the first time will install all needed dependencies, the formatter may be run in CI or through other automations, and it allows better control over versions and integration with other packages.
+We prefer to install dependencies within each project instead of globally, because every app will have unique needs, setting up that app for the first time will install all needed dependencies, the formatter can be run in CI or through other automations, and it allows better control over versioning and integration with other packages.

 Install it by running: